The Difference Between a Good Leader and a Great Leader

 Share This Post:

-As a leadership researcher and consultant, I am commonly having employees evaluate the effectiveness of their leaders.
-Then, on the back-end of these, I occasionally have interviews or coaching calls with these leaders.
+As a leadership researcher and consultant, I commonly have employees evaluate the effectiveness of their leaders.
+Then, on the back end of these, I occasionally have interviews or coaching calls with these leaders.

 Through this experience, I have been able to identify the difference between good and great leaders.
 But, before I share that difference with you, let me first share a shocking surprise that I didn’t anticipate.